wmarshall484/DSI_LECTURES_2/linear-regression/matt_drury/README.md

 ## Lesson 1: Intro to Linear Regression

-This lesson introduces linear regressiona as a predictive model.
-It coveres these themes:
+This lesson introduces linear regression as a predictive model.
+It covers these themes:

-  - Basic expoloratory data analysis for regression.
+  - Basic exploratory data analysis for regression.
   - Fitting linear regression models.
   - Basic feature selection thinking.
   - Plotting predictions from linear regression models.